Manaslu Circuit Trek

 Philim Manaslu Trek

-Navigating through a landslip area and Yaruphant, you’ll then cross a wooden bridge to the left of the Buri Gandaki river, avoiding a strenuous 3-hour ascent up Gurung village trails.
+After a landslip and Yaruphant, you cross a wooden bridge to the left of the Buri Gandaki river and avoid a torturous 3-hour climb up Gurung village trails.

 Day 3: Jagat to Deng